-If you miss one of the 4 remaining labs, request sample data for that lab from Anna Holz, adygasholz@luc.edu.
-Sample data is data similar to what you may have obtained in lab and may help you study for Quiz 2.
+Please request sample data for that lab from Anna.
+Sample data is data similar to what you may have obtained in lab and may help you study for Quizzes.
 (Sample data is not the Virtual Lab.)
 You will be responsible for understanding the missed material, and normal deadlines will apply for completing homework and Pre-Lab Quizzes.

 You may complete a 10 point Virtual Lab Assignment one time over the course of the semester.
 This assignment is done online and is intended to replace an absence in lab which is unavoidable and for a significantly important reason.
 You may not use it to replace a poor lab score or homework score.
 The due date/time for the Virtual Lab assignment can be found on the schedule at the end of the syllabus.
-Please turn in the assignment to Angie Boerger directly or drop it off in the department office, and ask that it be put into Angie's mailbox with verification of the date and time turned in.
+Please turn in the assignment to Ms Angie Boerger directly or drop it off in the department office, and ask that it be put into Angie's mailbox with verification of the date and time turned in.
 Directions for this assignment can be found at the end of the second part of the Lab Manual.
 If you complete the virtual lab, you will not receive any feedback on it until the end of the semester.